FarronF/limerick-council-meetings/meetings/2017/06/15-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 18th May 2017.md

 Action Plan for Housing and Homelessness.
 She informed the Members that it was a five-year

-plan with five key Pillars, which were as follows:--- 3
+plan with five key Pillars, which were as follows:
+---
+3

 1. Address Homelessness.